marcoplaitano/dotfiles/README.md

 ### git

-+ config
-    aliases, formats, defaults.
-+ ignore
+The `config` file contains declarations of aliases, format options, default values...
-    files to ignore by default in every repository.
+The `ignore` file declares files to ignore by default in every repository.
-+ message
-    commit message info template.
+The `message` file is a template for the commit message.

 ### gnupg

+Configuration for the gpg utility.
 The only interesting setting is: keep passphrase valid for 10 hours.

+### i3

+I often switch between default `xfce4/xfwm4` and [i3] for my window management.
+This configuration file customizes appearance, sets keyboard shortcuts, workspaces and defines the startup behaviour.

 ### nvim

-**neovim** is my main editor.
-I use a personal configuration written in *Lua* called **Moonvim**, inspired by both [LunarVim] and [AstroNvim].
+[neovim] is my text editor of choice.
+I use a personal configuration written in *Lua* called **Moonvim**, inspired by [LunarVim] and [AstroNvim].
-It uses:
+It relies on:
-+ [packer] as package manager;
++ [packer] to manage plugins;
 + [alpha] to show a welcome dashboard;
 + [telescope] for fuzzy finding;
 + [mason] to install Language Servers (used with [lspconfig] and [cmp]);
-+ [lualine] as default statusline;
++ [lualine] statusline;
-+ [treesitter] for better syntax highlighting;
++ [treesitter] for better syntax highlighting.

-![image-nvim]
+### picom

+When running i3 as window manager, [picom] is the compositor that allows window transparency and blur.
+The config file defines levels of transparency, blur, animations and effects...

 ### polybar

-A panel with customizable modules.
-Here's how it looks like with my config:

-![image-polybar]
+A main config file declares all the options for my [polybar] panel.
+A separate file stores all the modules (most rely on my personal scripts) to choose from.

 ### python

-With this config file I specified some default imports to have on every new interactive shell.
+With this config file I specified some default imports to have on every new interactive Python shell.
 Most of these are math variables and builtin functions.
 I also disabled the history file.

 ### redshift